yiqianbao/nightfall/README.md

 ### Starting Nightfall

+### Github Configuration

+In order to use Nightfall, you will need to be logged into the Github package registry.
+To do this, you will need to [generate a Github Personal Access Token](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line).
+Make sure that the token you generate has at minimum `read: packages` and `repo` permissions.

+After you've done that, log in to the Github package registry by running

+`docker login -u <your-username> -p <the-token-you-just-generated> docker.pkg.github.com`

 #### Re-installation

 If this isn't your first time running Nightfall, but you have just pulled new changes from the repo, then you might need to 're-install' certain features due to code changes.
 First run: